-Yesterday evening a little family of four people finished their journey from a war zone to the comparative tranquility of Edmonton.
+One of the highlights of my time in Canada was being at Edmonton airport as a little family of four finished their journey from a war zone to the comparative tranquility of Alberta.

 Sako, Nairy, Nver and Anna-Maria left Lebanon earlier that day, where they had fled after seeing their city of Aleppo destroyed.

 A group of about 30 of us welcomed them at the airport, which they seemed to be pleased with.
 Pastor Hany (centre of the photo with the white shirt) assured me that Syrian culture enjoys crowds.